dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 "type_vocab_size"|  2
 "vocab_size"|  105879

-Now we have three times bigger vocab size with **bert-base-multilingual-uncased**.
-This seams to be a good choice since the model covers 100+ different languages.
+Now we have three times bigger vocab size with **bert-base-multilingual-uncased** compared to **bert-large-cased**.
+This seams to be a good choice since the model covers 100+ languages.

 ### bert-base-multilingual-cased